Eagle News International

-Eagle News International is a Philippine television news broadcasting show broadcast by Net 25.
+Eagle News International is a Philippine television news broadcasting show broadcast by NET25.
 Originally anchored by Alma Angeles and Feamor Tiosen, it aired from October 24, 2011 to April 1, 2022. and was replaced by Mata ng Agila International, Angeles and CJ Hirro serve as the final anchors.
 This show serves as a reliable source for the most current global news, providing a balanced and impartial presentation of events while remaining accessible and up-to-date and correspondents are strategically positioned in various regions, encompassing Europe, the United States, South Africa, Asia/ASEAN countries, allowing the program to deliver comprehensive coverage of international events and issues.

 The program is streaming online on YouTube.